-The primary reason home sellers consider doing it themselves is simply due to the money they can save by avoiding agent commissions.
-In traditional real estate transactions, 6 percent of the purchase price goes to the buyers agent and sellers agent.
-If your home sells for $400,000 and each agent gets their 3 percent, that will cost you $24,000 in commissions.
+The primary reason home sellers consider doing it themselves is merely due to the money they can save by avoiding agent commissions.
+In traditional real estate transactions, 6% of the purchase price goes to the buyer's agent and seller's agent.
+If your home sells for $400,000 and each agent gets their 3%, that will cost you $24,000 in commissions.
 The prospect of pocketing 6% of the purchase can be very appealing.

 Complete control over the selling process

-Be the captain of your own ship.
-You can decide anything that ranges from whether to even bother with an open house to how you want to negotiate with home buyers.
+Be the captain of your ship.
+You can decide anything that ranges from whether to even bother with an open house to how you want to negotiate with homebuyers.

 Flexibility and variety of FSBO resources

 What if you want the best of both worlds?
 You can still FSBO your home and outsource some of those FSBO responsibilities to third parties.